IBM-Cloud/techxchange2023-labs/docs/dalab-2048/10-getting-started.md

 Each one of these components plays a critical role in ensure your organization is optimized for efficient workflows that meet the compliance standards of heavily regulated industries.

+## About SCC

+Get an introduction to SCC.
+Proceed to [SCC Overview](https://cloud.ibm.com/security-compliance/overview) to understand its steps:

+1. Define your requirements.
+2. Implement secure deployments.
+3. Assess your posture.

 ⇨ [Continue to Assign and monitor access](20-administrator.md)